AliyahMillan/Hacking/TryHackMe/Tech-Supp0rt.md

 This is obviously quite valuable, because these are credentials.
 These will come  in handy.
 It mentions a '/subrion', so I'll go and check that out on the website.
 <p align="center"><img src="https://user-images.githubusercontent.com/60375020/166621299-649aa2b7-fea8-4d98-85a6-3187976283b3.png"></p>

+Interesting; no matter what I do, it says the page is "Unable to connect".
+It doesn't seem to respond.

+This is where I use another tool: BurpSuite.

+> If you're new to BurpSuite, I recommend going to the BurpSuite Academy, visiting: https://portswigger.net/burp/documentation/desktop/getting-started?utm_source=burp_suite_community&utm_medium=learn_tab&utm_campaign=onboarding, or trying the TryHackMe BurpSuite Room.

+BurpSuite is used for web applications.
+This is another tool you don't have to worry about downloading or installing because Kali Linux gives it to you by default.